 Due to hourly pay practices, an appointee in a per diem position in an exempt title will be treated as a non-exempt employee subject to the Fair Labor Standards Act (FLSA) minimum wage and overtime provisions.
 Local procedures will determine classification of per diem positions and "By Agreement" rates of pay for each per diem class.
+Overtime shall be compensated as provided in Staff Policy 32.
+Because of hourly pay practices, an employee appointed to a per diem position in an exempt title shall be treated as a non-exempt employee subject to FLSA minimum wage and overtime provisions.

-Additionally, a per diem appointee's eligibility for scheduling may end at any time without notice and without cause at the sole discretion of the University and without recourse to the complaint resolution procedures.
+Additionally, a per diem employee's appointee's eligibility for scheduling may be discontinuedend at any time without notice and without cause at the sole discretion of the University and without recourse to the complaint resolution procedures.
+(See Policy 24, Per Diem Positions.)